26 October 2011

 Heading to USA on Ian Potter grant

-Dr Suelynn Choy from RMIT University's School of Mathematical and Geospatial Sciences has been awarded an Ian Potter Foundation travel grant to help her attend the Institute of Navigation (ION) GNSS 2011 Conference in Portland, Oregon, USA.
+Dr Suelynn Choy from RMIT University's School of Mathematical and Geospatial Sciences has been awarded an Ian Potter Foundation travel grant.

 Dr Suelynn Choy.

-Dr Choy was invited to attend the conference as co-chair in a technical session on "Precise Point Positioning and Real-time Kinematic Positioning".
-She will also present a paper titled "Remote Sensing of the Earth's Lower Atmosphere during Severe Weather Events using GPS Technology: a Pilot Study in Victoria, Australia".
+She was invited to attend the conference as co-chair in a technical session on "Precise Point Positioning and Real-time Kinematic Positioning" and will also present a paper titled "Remote Sensing of the Earth's Lower Atmosphere during Severe Weather Events using GPS Technology: a Pilot Study in Victoria, Australia".

 "As an early career academic, it is a great honour and privilege to have been invited to chair a technical session at the conference and receiving the Ian Potter travel grant is a major bonus that will make my travel possible," Dr Choy said.